rmahdavi/Non_Profit_Outliers/README.md

 The first organization is paying its board members about 2.5 times the assets they hold.
 They hold 30 times the liabilities compared to their assets.
 Their solvency is negative so they had more expenses then revenue.
 They are significantly deferring their expenses while not deferring any revenue.
 And they are also depreciating nearly all depreciable assets.
 Just based on this information any person should be wary of donating to this organization.

-Another way of seeing we can see the results is via the following TSNE Display.
-TSNE is a computationally powerful method for display Multidimensional data sets in two dimensions to identify clusters
+A better way of visualizing the results is via the following TSNE Display.
+TSNE is a computationally powerful method for displaying multidimensional data sets in two dimensions to identify clusters

 ![TSNE Display](TSNE_Display.png)